27-Time Golden Globe Nominee Meryl Streep Is ‘Overrated,’ Says Trump

 Trump is an overrated idiot. #MerylStreep pic.twitter.com/J7GADrwP9X

-— бэnnydiэgø ???? (@bennydiego) January 10, 2017
+— бэnnydiэgø???? (@bennydiego) January 10, 2017

 But Trump apparently doesn’t agree with Meryl Streep as he wrote on Twitter that the Hollywood actress doesn’t even know him.
 Complaining that the three-time Oscar winner attacked him during the ceremony, the U.S. President-elect also labeled Streep “a Hillary flunky who lost big.”